 Julie Rogers-Martin has been an educator for 30 years serving at-risk students from New Orleans to Newark, New Jersey.
 Her passion is putting the wonders of science and spirituality into narratives that inspire contagious curiosity and conversation.
 Running after-school programs, summer day camps, and teaching in public schools, she lives for the look of wonder and enchantment in a student’s eyes.
 After a gruesome battle with a school system that failed to address child security issues, she retired from the public school arena.
 Her husband urged her, “Take a year off and write that book inside you.”
 And she did, resulting in a catharsis of emotions related to giving up her child for adoption as a young woman.

-Although she studies under glass artists Matt Janke, and Nate Nardi, she still considers herself a novice glassblower.
+Although she has studied under glass artists Matt Janke, and Nate Nardi, she still considers herself a novice glassblower.
 But like her character Jenna, the closer she is to glass, the more she learns about life, love, and navigating the edges of fragility, transparency, and resilience.
-She resides in Melbourne Beach, FL with her husband of 30 years, visited often by her three grown children and grand dogs.
-Currently, she works as the Director of Children, Youth and Families at Eastminster Presbyterian Church.
+She is on the executive board of Inter Faith Affiliations of Brevard, and is a spiritual director and retreat leader for Fusion Art and Healing Retreats.
+Julie resides in Melbourne Beach, FL with her husband of 30 years, visited often by her three grown children and grand dogs.